-Each year level has a specific spatial context and scale that informs their mental map of the world.
+Each year level has a specific spatial context and scale that informs students' mental map of the world.
 This develops from year to year as students increase their geographical knowledge, understanding and skills.
+The Year 7 students continue to develop their mental map of the world through the investigation of selective studies of: